-Fishing … This word may conjure up a romantic snapshot of a sweet family, sitting in matching lawn chairs lakeside.
-A boy in a baseball cap, a girl in a tutu and scuffed knees, all smiles, while holding a fishing pole, eyes dancing with the red and white bobber that slowly matches the rise and fall of the waves.
-There’s a sweet honesty when we parents think of these moments with our kids.
-We hold on to these snapshots in our minds, because the ride to the lake, setting up and “Dad, can we go yet?” is messy.
-If we only regarded the set up and tear-downs of life with kids, we probably would never leave the house.
-So, how do we get your family out in the beautiful Wisconsin outdoors, and help you to start becoming the anglers you have envisioned?
-We can help in getting started, where to go, and how to have fun as a family.
+Fishing … This popular summer thing to do may conjure up a romantic snapshot of a sweet family, sitting in matching lawn chairs lakeside.
+A boy in a baseball cap or a girl in a tutu with scuffed knees, all smiles and holding a fishing pole, their eyes dancing with the red and white bobber that slowly matches the rise and fall of the waves.
+There’s a sweet honesty when we parents think of these fishing moments with our kids.
+We hold on to these snapshots in our minds, because the ride to the lake, setting up, and then packing back up to head home can be messy.
+If we only regarded the setup and tear-downs of life with kids though, we probably would never leave the house.

 I highly recommend using the DNR’s website as a guide to fishing.
 There are certain rules for fishing depending upon the fish you catch or the season.
 These rules are created to help make sure Wisconsin waterways and her fish continue to thrive for years of enjoyment to come.